necolas/react-native-web/docs/guides/style.md

 ```

 Using `StyleSheet.create` is optional but provides some key advantages: styles
-are immutable in development, styles are converted to CSS rather than applied
+are immutable in development, certain declarations are automatically converted
-as inline styles, and styles are only created once for the application and not
+to CSS rather than applied as inline styles, and styles are only created once
-on every render.
+for the application and not on every render.

 The attribute names and values are a subset of CSS.
 See the `style`
 documentation of individual components.